codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 If your stuck for more ideas to add to your game:
 * ensure you have a diverse set of cookies to chose between (10+ would be great)
 * make the UI more friendly - how about a state selector for the button background
+* consider using a local function to replace the code that is written twice for the button clicks - https://kotlinlang.org/docs/reference/functions.html#local-functions
 * investigate how to animate the picture to tilt out
 * look into sorting and filtering your array of cookies